Nevin123232/Pokemon-Battle-Simulator-Java-Version-2/README.md

 Contact info: nevinfonndonwi@gmail.com

-Project Duration: December 2020 - March 2021 (3 months)
+Project Duration: December 2020 - March 2021 (3 months) (However, updates have been made post-development)

 This is the second version that I created, the first one I created was a test run in c++.

 A text-based battle sim inspired by pokemon showdown's battle simulator.
-This is a battle simulator where two players choose between 31 pokemon and have a 1v1 fight between them.
+This is a battle simulator where two players choose between 53 pokemon and have a 1v1 fight between them.

 The usable pokemon programmed into this project are:
 - Arcanine